 Ready?
 Cup of tea to hand?
 OK – let’s begin.

-First Things First – What Do You Actually Need From Your Camping Stove?
+First Things First – What Do You Actually Need From A Camping Stove?

 Question 1: Where Are You Going (And For How Long)?